-by Greg Hoots-

 The first prototype Atlas-A, a single-stage rocket with no sustainer engine, was completed in 1957 and first tested on June 11th of that year.
 Eight of the type-A rockets were tested in 1957 and 1958, and half of the launches were failures.
 As research advanced in the areas of propulsion and guidance, designs improved in the B and C versions of the rocket.
 During testing, the Air Force conducted 24 launches of the Atlas with 11 resulting in failure.
 In 1959 Convair introduced the Atlas-D rocket, which was the first ICBM capable of carrying a thermonuclear warhead.
 Convair produced a stockpile of 211 Atlas-D rockets, and all of the Atlas-D rockets which were tested were launched from two facilities, Vandenberg Air Force Base in California and Cape Canaveral Air Force Station in Florida.

-While the Air Force commenced a rapid series of test launches of Atlas-D missiles from both Vandenberg and Canaveral, Convair was already busy at work in developing the next generation of Atlas missiles, the Atlas-E. In addition to having more powerful engines, two primary differences set the E-model apart.
+While the Air Force commenced a rapid series of test launches of Atlas-D missiles from both Vandenberg and Canaveral, Convair was already busy at work in developing the next generation of Atlas missiles, the Atlas-E. In addition to having more powerful engines, several differences set the E-model apart.
 The rocket had an internal guidance system that included a “stable table” containing three gyroscopes that operated continually inside the missile, providing information to an onboard computer which operated the directional Vernier rockets which guided the missile.
-The second notable difference was that the E-missiles were stored in underground horizontal “coffin” container, which served as launch pads for the rockets.
+Another notable difference was that the E-missiles were stored in underground horizontal “coffin” containers, which served as launch pads for the rockets.
 The first Atlas-E missile was flown on October 11, 1960, and the E-missiles were deployed in 1961.

 The job of managing and deploying the nuclear-tipped intercontinental ballistic missiles was assigned to the United States Air Force.
 Between 1959 and 1962 the Air Force activated thirteen Strategic Missile Squadrons that were tasked with operating, maintaining, and deploying Intercontinental Ballistic Missiles.
 One of the units created was the 548th Strategic Missile Squadron, stationed at Forbes Air Force Base near Topeka, Kansas.